People of all ages love popcorn, considering it a staple at every party and movie night.

 - Whole grapes

-When preparing a snack for little kids, always remember that they need smaller, bite-sized pieces of food.
-Not only are small foods easier to chew and process, but they are also easier to digest.
-Foods like hot dogs and grapes are actually okay once they are cut into small pieces.
-However, gum, hard candies, and sticky marshmallows should really just be avoided until those big kid molars are fully developed!
+Things like hot dogs and grapes are actually okay once they’re cut into small pieces.
+However, gum, hard candies, and sticky marshmallows should really be avoided until those big kid molars are fully developed!